Full of opportunities, from substantive work to clear pathways for progression, the future at this truly global outfit looks Bright.

 Offers: undisclosed

-The aim of the summer program is “to provide a realistic preview of life as a junior associate,” Cox tells us.
-Summers are given mentors to provide feedback and are given work assignments that match their interests, but summers are also encouraged to explore multiple practice areas, something that is assisted through the firm’s designated assignment coordinators.
-Professional development is prioritized, so legal skills training, conversations with firm leadership, and networking events are all a part of the process.
-“We emphasize early exposure to clients,” Cox adds, as “many summers attend meetings, depositions, trials, and hearings throughout their time with us.”
+The aim of the summer program is “to provide a realistic preview of life as a junior associate while also allowing the firm to get to know you,” Cox tells us.
+Summer associates are assigned mentors to provide feedback and work that matches their interests, though they are also encouraged to explore multiple practice areas through the firm’s designated assignment coordinators.
+Professional development is prioritized, so legal skills training, conversations with firm leadership and networking events are all a part of the process.
+“We emphasize early exposure to clients,” Cox adds.
+“Many summers attend meetings, depositions, trials and hearings throughout their time with us.”

 Top tips for this stage: “Treat the summer as a long-form interview—but also as a learning experience.
-Be curious, proactive, and open to feedback.
-We’re not expecting you to arrive with deep substantive knowledge, but we do expect a strong work ethic, attention to detail, and a sincere interest in the practice of law.
-Engage with the people around you, take initiative, and get to know the firm from the inside out.”- Hiring Partner, Beau Cox
+Be curious, proactive and open to feedback.
+We’re not expecting you to arrive with deep substantive knowledge, but we do expect a strong work ethic, attention to detail and a sincere interest in the practice of law.
+Engage with the people around you, take initiative, be nice to people and get to know the firm from the inside out.”- Hiring Partner, Beau Cox

 A note on lateral hiring at Norton Rose Fulbright: “We anticipate continued strategic growth in core practice areas—especially litigation, business transactions, projects and IP—based on client needs and evolving market trends.
 We are always looking for talented laterals whose skills align with our practice and culture and who are excited about joining a firm with a global platform.”

-Lateral hiring is a significant part of Norton Rose Fulbright’s overall strategy: in 2024, 111 attorneys joined the firm as lateral associates.
+Lateral hiring is a significant part of Norton Rose Fulbright’s overall strategy: In 2025, 72 lawyers joined the firm as lateral associates.

 Norton Rose Fulbright